hsviscarra/RealEstateAnalysis/README.md

 Now, you can navigate to http://localhost:6789 in your browser to start building / modifying the pipelines

-### 5.3 Changes in io_config.yml -> GOOGLE_SERVICE_ACC_KEY_FILEPATH: "/home/src/[name_of_json_payload].json"
+### 4.3 Changes in io_config.yml -> GOOGLE_SERVICE_ACC_KEY_FILEPATH: "/home/src/[name_of_json_payload].json"

-### 5.4 Open a google cloud free account to:
+### 4.4 Open a google cloud free account to:
-   - Create a storage / bucket to dump the data
+   - Create a storage / bucket for storing the data
-   - Create a service account json payload with owner permissions to connect Mage to GCP
+   - Create a service account (json payload) with owner permissions to connect Mage to GCP

-### 5.5 Create an account in DBT cloud and linked to you repo
+### 4.5 Create an account in DBT cloud and linked to you repo
-Make the adjustements in the models

-### 5.6 Open Goolge Data Cloud and connect it to your BigQuery account
+### 4.6 Open Goolge Data Cloud and connect it to your BigQuery account
-Perform changes in the dashboard

 ## Assistance